asb63/Sudoku/README.md

    * Candidates must be displayed if a cell is not solved.
    * User must be able to mark and delete candidates for a cell manually.

+Step
-Step 1: Convert /baseline/ code to react compatible form.
+   1: Convert /baseline/ code to react compatible form.
-Step 2: Reform structure during and after step 1.
+   2: Reform structure during and after  1.
-Step 3: Add support for user to edit candidates.
+   3: Add support for user to edit candidates.
-Step 4: Improve algorithm to solve all puzzles.
+   4: Improve algorithm to solve all puzzles.
-Step 5: TODO?
+   5: TODO?